He's a Friend: Reception

 This album was totally embraced by the black and gay underground clubs as a complete entity.
 The lead and album title single, "He's a Friend", merged the classic Motown sound with T.S.O.P., the Sound of Philadelphia, courtesy of Norman Harris and several Philly sessions players.
 That first single was rotated like a #1 record at these clubs.
 Along with that, "Get it While It's Hot", "I Won't Take No" and even the ballad "Part of Me" was spun when clubs would play one or two downtempo tracks at the close of an evening.
 This diverse club play made "He's a Friend" an underground club classic.

-"He's a Friend" fell one step away from securing another #1 R&B single for Eddie, stopping at #2 behind "Disco Lady" by Johnnie Taylor.
-Eddie had an impressive 9 Top 10 hits (10 if The Temptations reunion single, "Standing on the Top" counted, since the song was recorded when he was a solo artist).
+"He's a Friend" fell one step away from securing another #1 R&B single for Kendricks, stopping at #2 behind "Disco Lady" by Johnnie Taylor.
+Kendricks had an impressive 9 Top 10 hits (10 if The Temptations reunion single, "Standing on the Top" counted, since the song was recorded when he was a solo artist).
 Two more singles, like the smash "Girl You Need A Change Of Mind" also made the Top 20.